 By David Frawley (Pandit Vamadeva Shastri)

-This article shows how the Proto-European Aryans, like the Celts, were originally a Vedic people called the Danavas or Sudanavas (good Danavas) connected to Vedic kings, sages and yogis.
-It is adapated from Frawley’s Rig Veda and the History of India.
+This article shows how the early Indo-European language speakers in Europe like the Celts, Germans, Greeks and Scythians, were possibly based upon a Vedic people called the Danavas or Sudanavas (good Danavas) connected to Vedic kings, sages and yogis.

 Many ancient European peoples, particularly the Celts and Germans, regarded themselves as children of Danu, with Danu meaning the Mother Goddess, who was also, like Sarasvati in the Rig Veda, a river Goddess.
 The Celts called themselves “Tuatha De Danaan”, while the Germans had a similar name.
 Ancient European river names like the Danube and various rivers called Don in Russia, Scotland, England and France reflect this.
 The Danube which flows to the Black Sea is their most important river and could reflect their eastern origins.